seungsoo-lee/DELTA/README.md

   + [Ryu](https://github.com/osrg/ryu): 4.16
 + [Cbench](http://kkpradeeban.blogspot.kr/2014/10/installing-cbench-on-ubuntu-1404-lts.html) (for channel agent)
 + [Mininet 2.2](http://mininet.org/download/) (for host agent)
-+ (in the case of All-In-One Single Machine) Three virtual machines based on Ubuntu 14.04 LTS 64 bit.
++ (in the case of All-In-One Single Machine) Three lxc containers based on Ubuntu 16.04 LTS 64 bit.
   + Container-1: Target controller + Application agent
   + Container-2: Channel agent
   + Container-3: Host agent

 ## Installing DELTA
 DELTA installation depends on maven and ant build system.
 The mvn command is used to install the agent-manager and the agents.
-DELTA can support an All-In-One Single Machine environment via virtual machines as well as a real hardware SDN environment.
+DELTA can support an All-In-One Single Machine environment via containers as well as a real hardware SDN environment.

 + STEP 1.
 Get the source code of DELTA on the agent manager machine